yuanqing/fi/README.md

 bar
 ```

-Using Fi, we can quickly grab data from the directory:
+With Fi, we can quickly grab data from our directory:

 ```php
 $dataDir = './data';